Andrew1J/DASH/README.md

 ## Description
 ### Features Our Shell Implements
+- Execute commands with arguments (duh)
+- Multiple commands in one line using `;`
+- Redirection of stdin and stdout
+  - Behavior mimics that of bash
+  - Implements `<`, `>`, `>>`
-- Implemented trimming spaces and tabs from input
+- Piping and multipiping

-- Command-line argument to change prompt style
+### Good things to know (quirks and new features)
+- Change prompt styling using a command-line argument on invocation of dash
   - Invoke dash with `--prompt-style <style>` where `<style>` is an integer from 0-3, inclusive
   - Defaults to style 0
   - Invalid inputs default to style 0
-- Multipiping + Redirection (behavior mimics that of Bash)

-### Good things to know (quirks)
+  - Example: `dash --prompt-style 3`
+  - Styles
+    - Style 0: Weird style with username, hostname, and cwd on a separate line
+    - Style 1: Cool style with colorful triangles before user input
+    - Style 2: Colorful username, hostname, and cwd, and a lightning bolt before user input
+    - Style 3: Mimics bash, very realistic
 - Inputs like `;;;;;;;` evaluate to nothing, and execute nothing
   - In bash, this would give syntax errors

-### Attempted Features
--

 ### Limitations
 - The maximum input length per line is 498 characters